AVEVA/CONNECT-data-services-developer-docs/content/communities/communities-usage.md

 	![streams accessed monthly](images/streams-accessed-monthly.png)

 - **Daily**: Displays usage data for the chosen data source for each day in a chosen month.
+There is a daily view for each day of the month that shared stream access occurred.

 	![streams accessed daily](images/streams-accessed-daily.png)